nickschuch/vd8/README.md

 ## Overview

-The VD8 project has been created to make sure developers have an easy method of boostrapping a local Drupal 8 development environment.
+The VD8 project has been created to make sure developers have an easy method for boostrapping a local Drupal 8 development environment.

 ## Install